daisydaisyyy/optimization-solvers/README.md

-# optimization-solvers
+### optimization-solvers

-python scripts to solve optimization problems step by step (linear programming, integer linear programming, network linear programming and non-linear programming)
+python scripts for solving optimization problems step by step (linear and non-linear programming)